Rushadilly/Revival/posts/Revival #3.md

 _Savior?_ _Friend?_

 Strange words.
-Not the kind meant for gods— or anyone deserving of worship.
+<br>Not the kind meant for gods— or anyone deserving of worship.

 And yet, something in them sparked against the hollow inside her, aching for whatever light he carried that could make a soul sing in the dark.